-To help young people get back to school in a safe way, the Scottish Government is working with schools and other partners to put in place a programme to test young people in S4, S5 and S6 for COVID-19, even if they don’t have symptoms (this is also known as being asymptomatic).
+To help young people get back to school in a safe way, the Scottish Government is working with schools and other partners to put in place a programme to test young people from S1-S6 for COVID-19, even if they don’t have symptoms (this is also known as being asymptomatic).

 By doing regular tests, those people who are asymptomatic but who have the virus will be able to find this out.
 If so, they will be able to self-isolate to help reduce the spread of the virus, protect other people and save lives.
 This will help to make the school environment and community a safer place for everyone.